thyAshley/100-days-of-code/log.md

         * url parsing

     ### Notes

     ### Challenges

     * A lot of regex involved, to include regex and javascript in this 100 days challenge

+# Day 4: May 24, 2020

+    **Today's Progress**:
+    * Learning about NodeJS Stream
+    * Asynchronous, Callback, Promises
+    * Async function and Awaits
+    * API Testing with Postman
+    * RESTful API architecture, creating RESTFul with express
+    * Created a GET and POST API to get tour list and add new tour into the list
+    * Reading parameters from url
+    * Learning about route for refactoring http methods.

+    ### Notes
+    * we can create a promise by using ES6 new Promise((resolve, reject)), we can call resolve() and reject() to indicate if the promise is successful or not.

+    ### Challenges
+    * confuse when to use async function and when to use promises or if they are interswappable.
+To research on this more.
+    * was using status code 204 which stands for no-content and try to send a json response back to the user when the user call the API.
+Notice there was no response and tried fixing the issue, found out eventually that http status 204 will not include ny message body.